MicrosoftDocs/dynamics365smb-docs/business-central/SRB/working-with-contracts/so-service-commitments.md

 ---
 title: Service commitments in service objects
-description: You can use service commitments in subscription and recurring billing.
+description: You can use service commitments with service objects in subscription billing.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf